-- (1) When Required.
-A party must provide a proposed order when filing a motion under section 7-1(a)(2) of this rule or when the court orders otherwise. - (2) Filing Procedures.
-To file a proposed order, a party must: - (A) attach it as an exhibit to the motion; and - (B) email an editable copy of the proposed order, copied to other parties or their counsel-
+(1) When Required.
+A party must provide a proposed order when filing a motion under section 7-1(a)(2) of this rule or when the court orders otherwise.

+(2) Filing Procedures.
+To file a proposed order, a party must:

+- (A) attach it as an exhibit to the motion; and - (B) email an editable copy of the proposed order to the assigned judge's chambers, copied to other parties or their counsel.